pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Pennsylvania Traffic Court Records?

-Pennsylvania traffic court records are documents pertaining to citations and traffic court proceedings within the jurisdiction of the state.
-These records typically include details of violations, and consequent tickets, as well as actions that were taken during a court case, motions filed and judgments delivered following a traffic case hearing.
+Pennsylvania traffic court records are documents pertaining to citations and traffic court proceedings within the state's jurisdiction.
+These records typically include details of violations and consequent tickets, actions taken during a court case, motions filed, and judgments delivered following a traffic case hearing.

-What is Included in a Traffic Court Record?
+What is Included in a Pennsylvania Traffic Court Record?

 Traffic Violations in Pennsylvania